VIB-PSB/ksrates/docs/configuration.rst

     	SOME_ENV_VARIABLE = ''
     }

-* The **profiles** scope configures the **singularity** and **docker** container settings:
+* The **profiles** scope configures the **apptainer** and **docker** container settings:

     * **enable** enables or disables the use of the respective container.
     * **runOptions** (only for Docker) mounts the host’s current directory into the container at the same path.
-    * **cacheDir** (only for Singularity) the directory where remote the Singularity image from Docker Hub is stored.
+    * **cacheDir** (only for Apptainer) the directory where remote the Apptainer image from Docker Hub is stored.
 When using a computing cluster it must be a shared folder accessible to all computing nodes.
-    * **autoMounts** (only for Singularity) automatically mounts host paths in the executed container and allows the user to run the pipeline from any directory in a cluster [Default: true].
-It requires the `user bind control <https://sylabs.io/guides/3.7/admin-guide/configfiles.html?highlight=user%20bind%20control#bind-mount-management>`__ feature in Singularity installation, which is active by default.
+    * **autoMounts** (only for Apptainer) automatically mounts host paths in the executed container and allows the user to run the pipeline from any directory in a cluster [Default: true].
+It requires the `user bind control <https://sylabs.io/guides/3.7/admin-guide/configfiles.html?highlight=user%20bind%20control#bind-mount-management>`__ feature in Apptainer installation, which is active by default.

 * The **executor** scope configures the underlying system where processes are executed and its overall resources to use: